jonnypaes/console.js/README.md

 Have a front-end console capture tool, to check errors in your mobile

-Add a simple boolean debug param to the URL and it's done.
+Simply add 'true' to a console param in the URL and it's done.

 ---